Zurab Khizanishvili

-Zurab Khizanishvili (ზურაბ ხიზანიშვილი; born 6 October 1981) is a Georgian football coach, currently the assistant manager of Georgia U-21, and former footballer who played as a defender.
+Zurab Khizanishvili (ზურაბ ხიზანიშვილი; born 6 October 1981) is a Georgian football coach and former player who is currently the assistant manager of the Georgia U21 football team.

 Club career

 Early career

 Khizanishvili started his career at Dinamo Tbilisi where he remained for just one season, before joining FC Tbilisi to improve his chances of playing regular first team football.

 In 1999, he was on the move again, joining his previous two clubs' city rivals Lokomotiv Tbilisi.
 Khizanishvili's form at Lokomotiv piqued the interest of some of Europe's top clubs, though the player's latter days at the club were marred by injury.
 Khizanishvili was eventually released after his contract with Lokomotiv was terminated.

 Scotland

 In March 2001, Khizanishvili joined Dundee, having had unsuccessful trials at Arsenal, Fulham and West Ham United.

 He quickly made an impact at Dens Park, alerting fellow Scottish Premier League team Rangers, whom Khizanishvili joined on a Bosman transfer in July 2003 as a replacement for Blackburn Rovers-bound defender Lorenzo Amoruso.